FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Experiments

-In contrast, datasets like ReCoRD, COPA, and WSC require multi-token answers.
-In these cases, we evaluate model performance by summing the log-probabilities of each token in the predicted answer, computed as:
+We evaluate model performance using standard task-specific metrics.
+For NLU tasks such as COPA, WSC, etc, we report Accuracy, which measures the proportion of instances where the model's predicted label exactly matches the ground-truth label.

-For conversational QA tasks, we utilize two metrics: Exact Match (EM) and F1 score to compare the model performance, which evaluate the accuracy of predicted answers against the ground truth~\cite{yatskar2019qualitative, you2022end}.
-Exact Match (EM) measures the percentage of predictions that match the ground truth answers exactly, accounting for variations in punctuation and case.
-The F1 score is the harmonic mean of precision and recall, providing a more nuanced view of performance by rewarding partial overlaps between the predicted and reference answers.
+For conversational QA tasks, we use Exact Match (EM) and F1 score to evaluate model performance~\cite{yatskar2019qualitative, you2022end}.
+EM measures the percentage of predictions that exactly match the ground truth, accounting for punctuation and case, while F1 reflects the harmonic mean of precision and recall, rewarding partial overlaps.

-For summarization tasks, we adopt standard ROUGE metrics~\cite{liu2021topic,chen2020multi,fang2022spoken}, i.e., ROUGE-1 and ROUGE-2, which are widely used to measure content overlap between generated summaries and reference texts.
-ROUGE-1 evaluates the unigram overlap, while ROUGE-2 measures the bigram overlap, providing insights into both content coverage and fluency.
+For summarization tasks, we use standard ROUGE metrics~\cite{lin2004rouge,liu2021topic,fang2022spoken}, specifically ROUGE-1 and ROUGE-2, which assess unigram and bigram overlap between generated and reference summaries, capturing content coverage and fluency.